 Sarah Janin came from the Pacific Northwest growing up in the rainy town of Ketchikan, Alaska.
 Once a teenager, her family moved to another remote island of Orcas in Puget Sound Washington.
 These islands are where her immersion in the wild outdoors began.

 The saying of “once an island girl always an island girl” did not hold true for Sarah.
 At the age of 18 Sarah got a taste of Colorado when she went to visit her dad who introduced her to skiing and snowboarding.
 No longer was there an appeal to island life, but this transition to mountain life was her new found love.

 Sarah’s passion for snowboarding brought her to Vail where she lived for 17 years, exploring the mountains.
 During this time, living in the Vail Valley, her passions brought her to start guiding and instructing for a small company where she got introduced to 3 disciplines of guiding.

 Sarah first began to ski guide, which gave her the experience to become an AIARE avalanche instructor.
 From there she began rock guiding, which led her to get her first AMGA Single Pitch Instructor certification.
 With this experience, she began to guide ice climbing on the magnificent world-renowned frozen waterfalls of East Vail.
 While guiding, Sarah worked part-time on an ambulance as an EMT, which gave her the direction to become a Wilderness First Responder Instructor.

-Sarah moved to Boulder in 2018 and took her AMGA Rock Instructor Course to become an Apprentice Rock Guide.
+Sarah moved to Boulder in 2018 and an AMGA Certified Rock Guide in 2022.
 She continues to guide rock, teach avalanche education and wilderness emergency medicine.